shopwp/www/README.md

 WPS will give businesses the flexibility they need in communicating their brand to the world.
 Whether you’re using WordPress as a landing page to promote a single product or selling a whole store along side your blog, WPS will give you tools you need.
 ___
-*Note: WP Shopify is currently in development.
-Sign up at https://wpshop.io to be notified when it's ready!*

 Website: https://wpshop.io